MultiplayerBook/MultiplayerBook/README.md

 node app.js
 ```

 This runs the server code.
-To test it you will need 'curl' installed, to create web requests, as per the chapter text
+To test it you will need 'curl' but this should already be installed for Windows 10, to create web requests,
+as per the chapter text.